MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-jupyter.md

 Install the QDK for developing Q# operations on Q# Jupyter Notebooks.

-Jupyter Notebooks allow in-place code execution alongside instructions, notes, and other content.
+Jupyter Notebooks allow in-place code computation alongside instructions, notes, and other content.
 This environment is ideal for writing Q# code with embedded explanations or quantum computing interactive tutorials.
 Here's what you need to do to start creating your own Q# notebooks.

 ## Install the IQ# Jupyter kernel